trailofbits/algo/README.md

         python3 -m pip install --upgrade virtualenv
         ```

     - **Linux:** Recent releases of Ubuntu, Debian, and Fedora come with Python 3 already installed.
-Make sure your system is up-to-date and install the needed supporting package:
+Make sure your system is up-to-date and install the supporting package(s):
         * Ubuntu and Debian:
         ```bash
-        sudo apt install -y python3-pip python3-virtualenv
+        sudo apt install -y python3-virtualenv
         ```
+        On Ubuntu 16.04 LTS you should also install `python3-pip`.
         * Fedora:
         ```bash
         sudo dnf install -y python3-virtualenv